 - data control, verification and validation

 - data format

 - traceability of data

 - configuration control, including data, for environmental, meteorological, geological, geophysical, survey, hydrological, biological factors

 - measuring and test equipment

 - use and control of computer modelling

 - field and laboratory work control

 - calculations and analyses

 - measures to ensure that the results of the site characterization are accurate, complete, reproducible, traceable and verifiable

-- reporting the results of all site evaluation work, laboratory tests and geotechnical analyses and evaluations

-- changes to prescribed information
+- reporting the results of all site evaluation and site characterization work, laboratory tests and geotechnical analyses and evaluations - changes to prescribed information

 The applicant should involve workers with extensive experience and knowledge who can perform technical and engineering analyses and synthesize data from multiple disciplines to provide correct information about the site's current and future state when establishing management system parameters related to site evaluation.
 Note: The parameters and analyses may not lend themselves to direct verification by inspections, tests, or other techniques that can be defined and controlled.
-In these cases, evaluations should be reviewed and verified by individuals or groups that are independent of those who did the work and the criteria for any review or verification activity should be documented.
+In such cases, evaluations should be reviewed and verified by individuals or groups that are independent of those who did the work and the criteria for any review or verification activity should be documented.

-The applicant should demonstrate that they have an approach to foster a healthy safety culture in accordance with REGDOC-2.1.2, Safety Culture [16].
+The applicant should demonstrate that they have an approach to foster a healthy safety culture in accordance with REGDOC-2.1.2, Safety Culture [10].

-REGDOC-2.1.1, Management System [17] provides general guidance on management systems.
-In addition, the management system may be graded in accordance with REGDOC-3.5.3 [1].
+REGDOC-2.1.1, Management System [11] provides general guidance on management systems.